braddellinger/dotfiles/README.md

 ## Installation
 The Makefile is theoretical and hasn't been tested yet.
-It also assumes your $HOME directory is empty and may perform destructive actions. **Use at your own risk**
+It also assumes your $HOME directory is empty and may perform destructive actions. **Use the Makefile at your own risk!**

 1. Install everything at once with `make all` or individual components with `make {xxxx}`.
 Refer to [Makefile](Makefile) for options.
 2. Some configurations may require manual updates.
-Refer the *manual* section in [Makefile](Makefile) for dehttps://github.com/elkowar/ewwtails.
+Refer the *manual* section in [Makefile](Makefile) for details.
 3. Restart to ensure all changes take effect.